Marcussjogren/IVT_Rego_290AW/README.md

 <h2>Service</h2>
 The service is installed as /lib/systemd/system/heatMon.service and requires "screen" to be installed.
 In this way, I can always attach to my service and monitor what it does.
+I connect to the service with "screen -r heatMon"

 [Unit]